gma/ripcd/README.md

 Usage
 -----

-Before your first run, stick a popular disc in the drive (i.e. one that's likely to be in the AccurateRip database) and then run:
+Before your first run, stick a popular disc in the drive (one that's in the AccurateRip database) and then run:

     $ whipper drive analyze
     $ whipper drive list

-Then lookup your drive's offset in the [AccurateRip offset database], before running:
+Now lookup your drive's offset in the [AccurateRip offset database] and run:

-    $ whipper offset find -o <offset>
+    $ whipper offset find -o <offset>  # include leading + if it's positive

 Then, to rip each disc: